agathoklisx/libved/README.md

  * Memory Interface
  * The library uses the reallocarray() from OpenBSD (a calloc wrapper that catches
- * integer overflows), and it exposes a public mutable handler function that is invoked
+ * integer overflows), and it exposes a public mutable handler function that is
- * on such overflows or when there is not enough memory available errors.
+ * invoked on such overflows or when there is not enough memory available errors.

  * This function is meant to be set by the user of the library, on the application
  * side and scope.
 The provided one exits the program with a detailed message.
+ * I do not know the results however, if this function could wait for an answer
+ * before exits, as (theoretically) the user could free resources, and return for
+ * a retry.
+The function signature should change to account for that.

  * The code defines two those memory wrappers.
  * Alloc (size) and Realloc (object, size).
 Both like their counterparts, they return